jyn514/jyn514.github.io/content/2021-03-20-borrow-checker-faqs.md

 title:	"borrow-checker-faqs"
 date:	2021-03-20
 audience: developers
-excerpt: tips and tricks for dealing with the borrow-checker
+description: tips and tricks for dealing with the borrow-checker
 ---

 I got lots of positive feedback about [the FAQ